btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 🚨  Decryption failed.
 Please check the error message above.
 ```

-When the restore has been completed, you get the message:
+When the restore has completed, you get the message:

 ```
 ✅ Restore done